 Lentil Couscous Salad with Goat Cheese

-This lentil couscous salad is PACKED full of flavor and the perfect meatless meal, light summer lunch or delicious side dish.
-Green lentils are mixed with Israeli couscous, goat cheese, bell peppers, green peas, sun dried tomatoes, and parsley, then drizzled with a homemade lemon, basil, and honey vinaigrette.
+This lentil couscous salad is packed with flavor and is the perfect meatless meal, light summer lunch, or delicious side dish.
+Green lentils are mixed with Israeli couscous, goat cheese, bell peppers, green peas, sun-dried tomatoes, and parsley, then drizzled with a homemade lemon, basil, and honey vinaigrette.

 Inspired by the Amazing M&S Salad

-I mean, I would run out of money in like 2.2 seconds (seriously, everything is so expensive), but I love the whole feel of the city.
-And I would at least enjoy the heck out of those 2.2 seconds.
+I mean, I would run out of money in 2.2 seconds (seriously, everything is so expensive), but I love the whole feel of the city.
+And I would enjoy the heck out of those 2.2 seconds.

 When I was there, I was only 3 blocks away from my new favorite place ever – Marks & Spencer, or M&S for short.

-My favorite things ever were the prepared coronation chicken sandwich on squidgy onion bread and their Marks and Spencer salads.
-Especially the lentil couscous goat cheese salad.
+My favorite things were the prepared coronation chicken sandwich on squidgy onion bread (although now it’s on soft oatmeal bread) and the Marks and Spencer lentil couscous goat cheese salad.

 OMG, THIS SALAD!!!!

-I ate this M&S salad about 500 times while in London, and I knew the second I got home I would be recreating it.
+I ate this M&S salad about 500 times while in London and knew the second I got home, I would be recreating it.

 Small black bowl of lentil couscous salad on a gray table with a fork in the bowl.

-This amazing veggie couscous salad is chock-full of healthy lentils, fresh vegetables, and a dressing made with basic pantry ingredients.
+This fantastic veggie couscous salad is chock-full of healthy lentils, fresh vegetables, and a dressing made with essential pantry ingredients.

 For the vinaigrette:

-Prepare the vinaigrette by whisking together lemon juice, lemon zest, honey, dried basil, kosher salt, and black pepper in a small bowl.
+To prepare the vinaigrette, whisk together lemon juice, lemon zest, honey, dried basil, kosher salt, and black pepper in a small bowl.

 Slowly whisk in olive oil until the mixture is combined.